 The army camps at Sarchu and Pang has a satellite phone and you can call anywhere across India and globe on payment of nominal fees.
 The rates for domestic calls were just under Rs.
 2/- per min.

-Since there is no network Google Map will not be of much help as even its offline contents need some internet to retrieve information.
+Since there is no network Google Maps will not be of much help as even its offline contents need some internet to retrieve information.
 However, maps.me works flawlessly and is a savior in this route.
 So, download and take it else take a print out copy of this article for reference.

 It works offline, has extensive details of the settlement, places to eat, treks & hikes and more.
 It even gives you an elevation profile for your ride.

-In the end, whether you are making a trip from Manali to Leh or Manali to Khardung La cycling trip, the tips mentioned in the this article are more or less same for preparing yourself to carrying things for cycling trip to Ladakh.
+In the end, whether you are making a trip from Manali to Leh or Manali to the Khardung La cycling trip, the tips mentioned in this article are more or less the same for preparing yourself to carry things for a cycling trip to Ladakh.

 If you know your friends or family are planning a cycling trip to Ladakh or Manali Leh cycling trip, do share this article with them to help them make a memorable trip.